civboot/fngi/notes/fu.md

 - `EQZ`: 1 if TOP=0, else 0
 - `EQZ_NC`: 1 if TOP=0, else 0.
 Do not consume Top.

-Binary operations are in syntax {r; l} (r i.e. right is at top of stack).
+Binary operations are in syntax {l; r} (r i.e. right is at top of stack).
 This is so that when fngi-like languages compile them `a+b` gets compiled as `push$a; push$b; add[T]$()`:
 - `DRP2` drop 2.
-Consume both top and second and store neither
+Consume both top and second and store neither.
 - `OVR` do not consume top or second, store second
 - `ADD` `l+r`
 - `SUB` `l-r`